Developing Combination Microbicide Products

 The use of newer ARV combination treatments has proven to strongly diminish the residual replication of HIV and is therefore much more effective in preventing the development of HIV drug resistance.
 Scientists anticipate the same may hold true for ARV combination prevention methods such as microbicides.

 Combination Products in IPM’s Pipeline

-The most advanced combination microbicide in IPM’s portfolio contains the NNRTI dapivirine (TMC120) and the CCR5 blocker maraviroc in a long-acting vaginal ring that would release the drug slowly over the course of a month.
-Researchers from the Microbicide Trials Network (MTN) and IPM collaborated on a Phase I trial to evaluate the safety of the dapivirine-maraviroc ring, the first trial of its kind.
+The most advanced combination microbicide in IPM’s portfolio contains the NNRTI dapivirine (TMC120) and the CCR5 blocker maraviroc in a long-acting vaginal ring that would release the two drugs slowly over the course of a month.
+Researchers from IPM and IPM's clinical trial partner the Microbicide Trials Network (MTN) conducted a Phase I trial to evaluate the safety of the dapivirine-maraviroc ring, the first trial of its kind.
 IPM is now optimizing the ring following the completion of the trial.

 IPM also is developing a product that combines maraviroc and the NRTI tenofovir.

 Learn more about how ARV-based microbicides work.